grafana/agent/docs/sources/flow/reference/components/loki.source.journal.md

 When the `path` argument is empty, `/var/log/journal` and `/run/log/journal` will be used for discovering journal entries.

-The `relabel_rules` field can make use of the `rules` export value from a `loki.relabel` component to apply one or more relabeling rules to log entries before they're forwarded to the list of receivers in `forward_to`.
+The `relabel_rules` argument can make use of the `rules` export value from a [loki.relabel][] component to apply one or more relabeling rules to log entries before they're forwarded to the list of receivers in `forward_to`.

 All messages read from the journal include internal labels following the